 “Brighton College is the UK’s top co-educational school, renowned for combining academic excellence with a wealth of extra-curricular opportunities, all underpinned by a deep commitment to the individual needs and enthusiasms of each boy or girl.”
 Richard Cairns, Principal, Brighton College UK

 Brighton College is also a proven UAE school - Brighton College Abu Dhabi is a WhichSchoolAdvisor.com 'Top School', and was rated Outstanding by the Abu Dhabi Department of Education and Knowledge's (ADEK) inspection team in the 2018-19 inspection round.
 Its sister school in Al Ain was rated Outstanding two years ago, ahead of its Abu Dhabi sister school.

-Brighton College Dubai will offer a Foundation to Year 13 British curriculum.
+Brighton College Dubai will eventually offer a Foundation to Year 13 British curriculum.

-Both Brighton and IB-based Dwight will benefit from the Centre of Excellence for Arabic Language, Culture and the Arts, an institution "dedicated to the development of intra-cultural exchange, facilitate both teacher and student development, as well as promote a deeper understanding of the rich Arabic history and traditions."
+Both Brighton and IB-based Dwight benefit from the Centre of Excellence for Arabic Language, Culture and the Arts, an institution "dedicated to the development of intra-cultural exchange, facilitate both teacher and student development, as well as promote a deeper understanding of the rich Arabic history and traditions."

 Not very.
 Yes, Brighton College Dubai has been built in effectively the same plot as Dwight School but this seems to have been more about build cost efficiency than a shared approach in any way to actual school operations.
 There are also shared facilities, so there will clearly be the need for coordination.